josdejong/typed-function/README.md

 The functions generated with `typed({...})` have:

-- A `toString()` function which returns well readable code, giving insight in what the function exactly does.
+- A function `toString`.
+When `typed.config.minify` is set to `true` (is `false` by default), the `toString` function will return well readable code which can be used to see what the function exactly does.
+For debugging purposes.
 - A property `signatures`, which holds a map with the (normalized) signatures as key and the original sub-functions as value.